JazzTap/jazztap.github.io/index.md

 ### Reproduction
 Jupyter notebooks have the specific advantage of a FOSS stack underneath, which is harder to hold hostage to a license fee.
 The experimental side of our serious play is grounded by its roots in our communities, for no amount of information is satisfactory without context.

-My improvisational ethos derives from jazz drumming and modern dance, and is equally applicable to concise codes, iterative writings, and agile research.
+My improvisational ethos derives from jazz drumming and modern dance, and is likewise applicable to concise codes and iterative writings, toward agile research.
 I organize some of my [fictional interests by drawing](muses) in a literal notebook, which keeps me observant, at least of birds and mirrors.

 Welcome to the footer!
 For contact, please see my CV and social media links above.